jeremy-jarvis/applitools-demo/index.md

 ## One Test Suite, or Two
 Depending on your project, it might make sense to have a single test suite that combines functional and visual testing, or have two test suites for different purposes.

-We'll demonstrate having two test suites, to separate concerns between functional and visual E2E (end-to-end) testing.
-This will have a few benefits.
-For one, it will allow us to execute each test suite independently.
-Also, since both test suites will be written using Cucumber, Protractor, and Chai, they will able to share their test step definitions and page object helper functions, reducing duplication.
+We'll demonstrate having two test suites to separate concerns between functional and visual E2E (end-to-end) testing.
+This will allow us to execute each test suite independently.
+This is helpful if only part of your team needs to run the visual tests, or if you want to break up your E2E tests into two manageable chunks.

+Part of the reason why we will switch from Jasmine to Cucumber in a later step is that it will better enable this two test suite approach.
+The test suites will share their Cucumber/Gherkin step definitions, which will reduce code duplication.
+We'll cover this later in more depth.

 ## Testing an Angular App